Psychedelic Integration: Insights from Our First Psychedelic Integration Group

 Celebration of Paradox

-Psychedelic Integration Therapy opens us up to the power of paradox.
+Psychedelic integration psychotherapy opens us up to the power of paradox.
 We come to therapy to find answers to big questions in our lives and find support to move through great difficulties.
 Many of us come to psychedelic therapy when the old problem solving strategies no longer work or have not brought us the relief we have been seeking.
 The irony of psychedelic therapy is that it reveals the limitations of our habitual ways - and when we let go of them, we find answers in paradox.
 When we allow the space of exploration to be playful and non-linear, prepare to be surprised by what comes out through writing, movement or speech, we are potentially opening ourselves up to a vaster and more complex life that refuses to be squeezed into a box of rational and logical.
 By creating such space we are expanding our consciousness without the use of psychedelic medicines, thus creating conditions for receiving insights from psychedelic journeys and deepening these insights, eventually making our day to day life more expansive, more authentic, more profound.

 Assortment of rock with the top rock inscribed with the word healing - New Pathways Therapy